 One way to quickly deploy a Hadoop cluster is to opt for "cloud trials" or to use virtual infrastructure.
 Hortonworks make its distribution available through Hortonworks Data Platform (HDP).
-HDP can be easily installed in public and private clouds using Whirr, Microsoft Azure, and Amazon Web Services.
-For more details, contact the Hortonworks Support Team.
+HDP can be easily installed in public and private clouds using Microsoft Azure, and Amazon Web Services.
+For more details, see Hortonworks Sandbox.